mathesar-foundation/mathesar-wiki/team/guide/issue-triage.md

 ## Responsibility

 - Everyone creating issues should do their best to triage them at creation time.
-- [Team](/team) members also [rotate](/team/guide/comms-assignee) responsibility for catching issues that were not triaged during creation.
+- Team members who work on the [repo admin](/en/team/responsibilities/repo-admin) responsibility should catch issues opened by non-team members or were not properly triaged during creation.

 ## How to triage one issue